Emergence (Palmer novel): Plot summary

 Candidia Maria Smith-Foster, an eleven-year-old girl, is unaware that she is a Homo post hominem, mankind's next evolutionary step.
 Hominems have higher IQs, they're stronger, faster, more resistant to illness and trauma, and have quicker reflexes.
-Their eyesight, hearing, and sense of smell are superior as well.
+Their eyesight, hearing, and sense of smell are also superior.

 By the time the narrative opens, Candy has acquired a high school education, some college, and learned karate, having achieved her Fifth Degree Black Belt from her neighbor, 73-year-old Soo Kim McDivott, who she is led to believe is merely a retired schoolteacher.
 McDivott, whom she calls "Teacher", is actually the discoverer of the H. post hominem species, and has identified and continues to mentor and lead a group of them, the AAs.
 As part of her karate training, she has learned to release her hysterical strength, which permits brief bursts of nearly superhuman activity.

 With international relations rapidly deteriorating, Candy's father, publicly a small-town pathologist but secretly a government biowarfare expert, is called to Washington.
 Candy remains at home.

 The following day a worldwide attack, featuring a bionuclear plague, wipes out virtually all of humanity (i.e., Homo sapiens).
 With pet bird Terry, a Hyacinthine macaw, her "lifelong retarded, adopted twin brother," who tends to "parrot" Candy's words even before she speaks, she survives the attack in the shelter beneath their house.
 Emerging three months later, she learns of her genetic heritage and sets off to search for others of her kind.

 First the hunt turns up "Adam", a cheeky, irrepressibly punning, multitalented 13-year-old boy, who immediately sets out to win Candy's heart; next, Rollo Jones, a middle-aged physician with a broad history of survival-in-the-wilds experience ranging from a stint in the Peace Corps to mountain climbing; and finally, Kim Melon, an early-20s mom whose background is in computer engineering with Lisa, her six-year-old daughter.
 Rollo reveals himself as a sociopath, whom Candy is forced to kill defending Terry and herself.
 Adam, Kim, and Lisa join Candy's quest for the AA community.
 As part of the search, Adam reveals that he is an ultralight aircraft pilot.
 Later he teaches Candy to fly.